Why order from Saturnworks?

-Most orders ship with tracking within 1-4 business days (business days being Monday-Friday).
+Most orders ship with tracking within 1-4 business days (business days are Monday-Friday, excluding holidays).
 A handful of pedals, including the Dark Matter Overdrive, Cosmic Wah, full size expression, parallel loopers, and Saturn Fuzz, are custom built to order and take 2-3 weeks.
-You will receive a tracking number when your order ships, so please wait the stated turnaround time and check your emails from us before you ask, “When will my pedal ship?”
+You will receive a tracking number when your order ships.
+Please wait the stated turnaround time and check your emails from us before you ask, “When will my pedal ship?”
 It’s not that we don’t like hearing from you; we would rather spend that extra response time designing, building, and shipping pedals to help you sound even better!
 If you are on a tight deadline, we can usually accommodate you with faster turnaround and expedited shipping rates, but you need to contact us before ordering.
 Please don’t contact us an hour after you place your order because you need the pedal tomorrow and are wondering why it hasn’t shipped yet (yes, that happens).

 The tracking number is correct and the USPS has your shipment.
 We often receive inquires asking to verify that the tracking number is correct, or that the package has shipped, because the tracking hasn’t shown up in the USPS tracking system, or comes up as “invalid” or “not found.”
 We send a tracking number when we create the shipping label, but it may not appear in the USPS tracking system immediately.
 The USPS system may initially say that the tracking number is invalid or not found.
 Just give it some time.
 Once we create a label, we drop the shipment off with the USPS, either the same day or the following day, but tracking information often appears on their site with a delay, particularly over weekends.
 If, for example, your package is dropped off after the last Saturday collection time, it may not be scanned in until Monday.